IVSOP/linux-setup/README.md

 # Install arch.
 This is just a normal installation following the guides, but with a more complicated filesystem setup, which is why I prefer to do things manually

+# Prerequisites:

+At least 1h of time to allow troublheshooting

+Ethernet, to speed up things

+Secure boot disabled

+Have the partition layout already planned out

 ## Connect to the internet

 Ensure you are connected: `ip link` and `ping archlinux.org`